-As the end of pregnancy approaches, Braxton Hicks contractions may become more powerful so it's easy to mistake them for the start of labour.
-Braxton Hicks contractions are not regular, don't last very long and although they can feel strong they should not feel painful.
+As the end of pregnancy approaches, Braxton Hicks contractions may become more powerful, so it's easy to mistake them for the start of labour.
+Braxton Hicks contractions are irregular and don't last very long.
+Although they can be uncomfortable, they aren’t painful.

-If you're worried that the tightenings you're feeling might be the start of labour, contact your midwife, birth centre or labour ward for advice.
+Contact your midwife, birth centre or labour ward for advice if you're worried that the tightenings you're feeling might be the start of labour.

 2. Your baby settles into position

 Babies move around a lot in your womb during pregnancy but at some point in late pregnancy your baby will get into position for birth.
-If this is your first baby, you may find he's already in position by 35 weeks.
+If this is your first baby, you may find he or she is already in position by 35 weeks.

-If your baby is in a posterior position, some midwives and antenatal teachers believe that spending time leaning forwards - being on your hands and knees or leaning forward over a beanbag or birth ball, for instance - may help encourage him to turn.
+If your baby is head-down but facing your tummy, this is called the posterior position.
+Some midwives and antenatal teachers believe that spending time leaning forwards (for example, being on your hands and knees or leaning forward over a beanbag or birth ball) can help encourage them to turn.

-Whether your baby turns or not, you may find being in this position comfortable in late pregnancy and during labour, so it's worth a try.
+Whether your baby turns or not, you may find it comfortable to be in this during late pregnancy and labour, so it's worth a try.

-If this is your first baby, he may move down into your pelvis before the birth.
+If this is your first baby, they will usually may move down into your pelvis before the birth.
 This is called 'engaging' and when it happens any breathlessness you've been feeling will probably ease.
-Second or later babies might also do this but it may not happen as early.
+Second or later babies may also do this, but it may not happen as early.

 3. You have a 'show'

-When you are pregnant, a small plug of jelly blocks the entrance to your cervix (the neck of your womb).
+When you are pregnant, a small plug of mucus blocks the entrance to your cervix (the neck of your womb).

-As your cervix begins to stretch and get ready for the birth, this jelly plug starts to come away and you may notice it on your underwear.
-It is called a ‘show’.
-The show may have streaks of blood in it or may be pinkish.
+As your cervix begins to stretch and get ready for the birth, this mucus plug starts to come away and you may notice it on your underwear.
+This is called a ‘show’, although not everyone will experience this.